-- Are there additional transitional relief that the IASB should consider? - (44) Like EFRAG, we support the IASB's proposals to simplify the transitional requirements. - (45) We agree with EFRAG's suggestion that it would be more consistent to require the use of the lessee's incremental borrowing rate at the beginning of the earliest comparative period. - (46) We also agree with EFRAG that entities should not be required to recognise lease liabilities and right-of-use assets for leases previously classified as operating leases, if the term has ended before the end of the period in which the new Standard is applied. - (47) As an additional simplification measure for lessees, we suggest that regardless of the type of lease, a lessee should be allowed to measure the ROU asset at the same amount as the liability.
+- (44) We support the IASB's proposals to simplify the transitional requirements. - (45) We believe that it would be more consistent to require the use of the lessee's incremental borrowing rate at the beginning of the earliest comparative period. - (46) Furthermore, entities should not be required to recognise lease liabilities and right-ofuse assets for leases previously classified as operating leases, if the term has ended before the end of the period in which the new Standard is applied. - (47) As an additional simplification measure for lessees, we suggest that regardless of the type of lease, a lessee should be allowed to measure the ROU asset at the same amount as the liability.
 This choice should be available on a lease-by-lease basis. - (48) As an additional simplification measure for lessors, we suggest that for leases previously classified as operating lease, the lessor should be allowed to measure the lease receivable and the residual asset using the discount rate as determined at the effective date of the new standard and not at the commencement date of the contract. - (49) In addition, we would like to note that the ED does not explain the transition requirement for leases that are classified as finance leases under IAS 17 but will be classified as service arrangements as a result of the revision to the criteria of IFRIC 4.
 This should be clarified.